 This decade has been good to me.
 It’s been bad.
 It’s been a seaside wave pulling sand into the ocean and a thunderstorm that floods my basement.
 I have hated myself less than I have learned to love myself.
 A decade has defined me well.
 Ten years, packaged up in a bow, gave me the chance to look back and see how far I’ve come.
 It’s given me a chance to learn and unlearn some real and valuable sh*t.
 Here they are in list form.
 Because if there’s one thing I’ve learned in this decade, it’s that lists rule.

 For a long time, I let others tell me what to love.
 Throughout college, I followed what everyone else was passionate about.
 Advertising!
 You will love advertising and breezy ad agencies and Dashboard Confessional!
 But deep down, I wanted to lock myself in a room and write about what I was going through in tremendous depth, while listening to Celine Dion.
 I hated Dashboard Confessional.
 The things I loved were kind of dorky: horses, Fleet Farm, Hans Zimmer movie scores, prose essays, baths.
 I had horrific taste in music, food, beer, everything.
 This decade has taught me to lose my cool and be myself.
-I found that when I put my energy and art (specifically writing) towards what I truly loved, I became successful.
+I found that when I put my energy and art (specifically writing) toward what I truly loved, I became successful.
 People can see right through fakeness; it’s when we are truly ourselves that we become supportive of one another.

 I mean this professionally and platonically and I mean it with the deepest, most honest portion of my heart.
 PEOPLE AREN’T THINKING ABOUT WHAT YOU ARE DOING AS MUCH AS YOU THINK THEY ARE.
 I struggled to learn this, especially growing with my throbbing Leo ego.
 At parties, no one is thinking about how awkward you are in the corner playing with the dog.
-At networking events, no one minds if you talk to one person the whole time (that you’ve known for 10 years).
+At networking events, no one minds if you talk to one person the whole time (whom you’ve known for ten years).
 No one cares if you’re not married, don’t have kids, gained ten pounds.
 This lesson feels a lot like the movie He’s Just Not That Into You.
 But in real life it’s called, People Just Aren’t Focused on You, Literally They Don’t Care One Bit.
 Please Stop Being So Obsessed With Yourself.
 And if you remain comfortable in that space, living becomes a lot more spacious.

 I wish I could let my past self in on this (what I thought was a very shameful secret.)
 When I discovered I had anxiety last year, I realized the signs had been very, very real for a long while.
 It took me three decades to figure out!
 And I had ignored the signs.
 We must take the time to listen to our bodies; visit the doctor or a therapist.
 And chances are, we aren’t having a brain aneurysm.